juji-io/docs/docs/design.md

 <p align="center"><img src="/img/design-message-type.png" alt="add a
 topic buttons" width="550"/></p>

-**IMPORTANT TIP:** If you intend to have your chatbot wait for a user input and respond to it before moving on, make sure you choose `Make a Request`.
+**IMPORTANT TIP** If you intend to have your chatbot wait for a user input and respond to it before moving on, make sure you choose `Make a Request`.
 Otherwise, your chatbot simply ignores any user input even if the message is worded like a question.
 As the example shown below, T6 will not wait for a user's input but T5 will.
 Note the chat icon appearing on T5, indicating T5 is a "true" question.

 <p align="center"><img src="/img/pseudo-q.png" alt="Pseudo question" width="350"/></p>